mhoogen/ML4QS/Python3Code/README.md

 To study the effect of a specific method on the data, one can add the name of this method to the --mode argument.
 At the bottom of each script, one can find all possible methods.

 Each chapter also has a --mode argument called ‘final’.
 This selection contains the optimal methods selection and is used on all the variables, this results in the dataset needed for the next chapter.
+Hence, you need to run each crowdsignals_ch(<chapter number>).py file with the mode='final' before you can move on to the next python script!

 Also, in some cases one can add parameter settings as well through the argument parser.